 Messrs.
-Herrmann and Sanders are "interested" by virtue of their current or former engagement as an officer of Waddell & Reed Financial, Inc. (WDR) or its wholly-owned subsidiaries, including each Portfolio's investment manager, IICO, each Portfolio's principal underwriter, IDI, and each Portfolio's transfer and accounting services agent, Waddell & Reed Services Company, doing business as WI Services Company (WISC), a subsidiary of Waddell & Reed, Inc. (Waddell & Reed), as well as by virtue of their personal ownership in shares of WDR.
+Herrmann and Sanders are "interested" by virtue of their current or former engagement as an officer of Waddell & Reed Financial, Inc. (WDR) or its wholly-owned subsidiaries, including IICO, each Portfolio's investment manager, IDI, each Portfolio's principal underwriter, and Waddell & Reed Services Company, doing business as WI Services Company